vectranetworks/AWS-Traffic-Mirroring-Session-Manager/README.md

 # AWS Session Mirroring Tool

 This tool automates the creation and maintenance AWS Session Mirrors (Network Taps) of Nitro based EC2 instances.
+Session Mirroring enables using the network to audit the behavior of deployed EC2 instances, by sending the traffic to network security products like Vectra Cognito Detect.

 | Notice: Usage of this tool can lead to significant AWS charges from the network taps created or the NLB data transfer charges.
 No warranty or recourse are provided. |
 | --- |